salmaabounasra/hiring-filter/README.md

-Criteria Selected for Hiring a Java Programmer:
+# CIS 1068 - Hiring Recommender (Hiring Filter)

+## Project Description
+This program is designed to recommend the top 10 applicants for an entry-level Java programmer position based on a set of job applicant data provided in CSV format.
+The program processes this data to identify and suggest the most suitable candidates using specific criteria.

+## Implementation Details
+### Criteria Selection:
+The chosen criteria for recommending the top applicants are:
-1. Major: Focus on CS, CE, CIS, IST for foundational programming skills.
+1. **Major:** Focus on CS, CE, CIS, IST for foundational programming skills.
-2. Java Proficiency: Essential for the role; ensures candidate's familiarity with the primary language.
+2. **Java Proficiency:** Essential for the role; ensures familiarity with the primary language.
-3. GPA: Indicator of academic performance; higher GPA suggests consistency and dedication.
+3. **GPA:** Indicator of academic performance; higher GPA suggests consistency and dedication.
-4. Other Languages: Proficiency in additional programming languages indicates versatility.
+4. **Other Languages:** Proficiency in additional programming languages indicating versatility.

-//Why These Criteria?
-//- These are quantifiable and relevant for an entry-level Java role.
-//- Helps objectively assess technical qualifications.
+### Justification for Criteria:
+These criteria were selected for their relevance to the entry-level Java role and are quantifiable metrics for assessing technical qualifications.
+The combined assessment of major, language proficiency, GPA, and versatility provides a comprehensive evaluation of the applicants.

-//Limitations of Automated Hiring:
+### Limitations of Automated Hiring:
+When automating hiring decisions, we miss out on certain candidate profiles, including:
-//- Misses Soft Skills: Communication, teamwork, adaptability not assessed.
+- **Soft Skills:** Communication, teamwork, and adaptability are not assessed through this process.
-//- Overlooks Non-traditional Backgrounds: Self-taught or bootcamp graduates might be skipped.
+- **Non-traditional Backgrounds:** Individuals with self-taught or bootcamp experience might be overlooked.
-//- Ignores Work Experience/Projects: Practical experience and personal projects are not considered.
+- **Work Experience/Projects:** Practical experience and personal projects are not considered solely based on this automated process.
-//- Risks in Diversity/Inclusion: May favor certain universities/backgrounds, reducing diversity.
+- **Risk in Diversity/Inclusion:** Automation may favor certain universities or backgrounds, potentially reducing diversity.
-//- Neglects Adaptability/Learning Potential: Ability to learn and grow with the company is not measured.
+- **Neglecting Adaptability/Learning Potential:** The ability to learn and grow with the company is not measured solely through these criteria.

-//Summary:
-//Automated systems are efficient for handling large volumes but should be supplemented with interviews and other assessments to ensure a holistic evaluation, considering soft skills, diversity, and potential for growth.